 The crazy members of our family climb rock walls…

-Oh…and we eat!
-In fact, we have some pretty epic BBQ’s.
-This year we are serving up a Fourth of July feast that includes my Strawberry Basil Lemonade, Apple and Avocado Salad, Fingerling Potato Salad with Asparagus, Spicy Lime Pork Tenderloin, and Berries in a Pastry Basket for dessert!
+In fact, we have some pretty epic BBQ’s in our little neck of the woods.
+This year our summer holiday feasts will include my Strawberry Basil Lemonade, Apple and Avocado Salad, Fingerling Potato Salad with Asparagus, Spicy Lime Pork Tenderloin, with Berries in a Pastry Basket for dessert!

 The Main Course: